-With regard to the legal compliance of the financial statements and the management report, we refer to our comments in the auditor's report.
+With regard to the legal compliance of the financial statements, we refer to our comments in the auditor's report.

 The Company has prepared an annual report of the Company Directors and a responsibility statement.
-Those reports were not subject to the audit.
+The content of those reports were not subject to the audit.